If you intend to work your way through this article, go here for the version-controlled source.

 minpac#add('SirVer/ultisnips')

-Add some mappings in your ~\vimfiles\plugin_config.vim
+Add some mappings to the bottom of your vimrc.

 g:UltiSnipsExpandTrigger = "<C-l>"

-g:UltiSnipsJumpForwardTrigger = "<C-j>"
+g:UltiSnipsJumpForwardTrigger = "<C-d>"

-g:UltiSnipsJumpBackwardTrigger = "<C-k>"
+g:UltiSnipsJumpBackwardTrigger = "<C-u>"

 Now, you’ll need some snippets.
 Plenty of documentation on this if you start at SirVer/ultisnips: UltiSnips.
 Let’s walk through a simple example.